Title IX Policy and Procedures

 • Other protections based on issues related to cohabitation, residency, employment, and child custody.

-Campus Safety will help put an affected Party who are interested in pursuing a PFA in contact with local courts.
-Any person who obtains a PFA from Pennsylvania or any reciprocal State should provide a copy to Campus Safety and the Office of Student Rights and Responsibilities.
+Campus Safety or the Office of Sexual Respect and Title IX will help put an affected Party who are interested in pursuing a PFA in contact with local resources to assist in filing the petition.
+Any person who obtains a PFA from Pennsylvania or any reciprocal State should provide a copy to Campus Safety, Office of Student Rights and Responsibilities, and the Office of Sexual Respect and Title IX.
 A Complainant may then meet with Campus Safety to develop a Safety Action Plan, which is a plan to reduce risk of harm while on campus or coming and going from campus.
-This plan may include, but is not limited to: escorts, special parking arrangements, providing a temporary cellphone, changing classroom location, or working with Academic Advising on alternative class possibilities, allowing a student to complete assignments from home, etc. Campus Safety will help facilitate the reporting of PFA violations to the local police.
+This plan may include, but is not limited to escorts, special parking arrangements, providing a temporary cellphone, changing classroom location, or working with Academic Advising on alternative class possibilities, allowing a student to complete assignments from home, etc. Campus Safety will help facilitate the reporting of PFA violations to the local police.

 Protection of Victims of Sexual Violence or Intimidation Act

 The Protection of Victims of Sexual Violence or Intimidation (PSVI) Act provides victims of sexual violence or intimidation a civil remedy that requires the offender to stay away from the victim regardless of whether the victim seeks criminal prosecution.
 42 Pa.
 C.S. §§ 62A01(5)-(6).
 Victims of sexual violence and intimidation are eligible for relief who do not have a family or household member relationship with the defendant, i.e., who ARE NOT spouses, ex-spouses, living or lived as spouses, parents and children, other persons related by consanguinity or affinity, current or former sexual or intimate partners or persons who share biological parenthood.
 Victims of sexual violence and intimidation who have a family or household relationship with a defendant would instead be eligible for civil relief under the Protection from Abuse Act.
-For more information please contact Campus Safety.
-Campus Safety will help put victims who are interested in pursuing a PSVI in contact with local courts/District Attorney’s Office.
+For more information, please contact Campus Safety or the Office of Sexual Respect and Title IX.
+Campus Safety or the Office of Sexual Respect and Title IX will help put victims who are interested in pursuing a PSVI in contact with local resources who can assist in filing the petition for a PSVI.

 Reporting to the Police

-Campus Safety will help facilitate the reporting of incidents of sexual assault, domestic violence, dating violence, and stalking to the Gettysburg Police Department (or law enforcement agency with jurisdiction) should the Complainant desire to pursue potential criminal charges.
+Campus Safety or the Office of Sexual Respect and Title IX will help facilitate the reporting of incidents of sexual assault, domestic violence, dating violence, and stalking to the Gettysburg Police Department (or law enforcement agency with jurisdiction) should the Complainant desire to pursue potential criminal charges.
 The police may be notified directly of an incident of sexual assault or relationship violence if the assailant is not known or otherwise identified or should the circumstances surrounding the incident pose a continuing threat to the Complainant or larger campus community or if the victim is under the age of 18.
+Gettysburg Police Department can be contacted by calling 911 for emergencies or 717-334-8101 for non-emergencies.

 Training and On-Going Education: